elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/builder-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The builder pattern has several advantages, which can be summarized as follows:
+      <strong>Interview Response:</strong> The builder pattern has several advantages, which can be summarized as follows.
       </div><br/>

 <div></div>

-- Objects can be built in stages.
+- You may build items step by step, defer building phases, or perform them recursively.
-- The creation of an object can be delayed until all necessary information for its construction is available.
-The object will not be acquired until the Builder class's build function is invoked.
+- When creating different product representations, you can reuse the same construction code.
-- Clean code: The Single Responsibility Principle (SRP) is used because the object's intricate construction is separated from its core functionality.
+- Single Responsibility Principle.
+You may separate sophisticated building of code from the product's business logic.

 <br />